Isolation (The Walking Dead): Plot

 Maggie sees her father approaching the quarantined zone, and chastises him about possible exposure, with support from Rick.
 Hershel counters by saying that they always risk their lives every day: the only thing they can do now is decide what they are risking it for, with his being his ability to save the lives of the infected.
-Rick investigates the murder scene, and notices a bloody hand print.
+Rick investigates the murder scene, and notices a bloody hand print that is smaller than his own hand.
 While driving to the college, Daryl talks to Michonne about hunting for The Governor when they suddenly hear a voice over the car radio repeating the words "Sanctuary... those who arrive...survive..."
 A distracted Daryl drives into a horde of walkers, forcing the group to leave their vehicle, except for a morose Tyreese.
 Tyreese eventually snaps out of it, but is overwhelmed by the walkers, forcing the remaining three to leave him.
 However, he miraculously survives the swarm and regroups with the others.

-After Rick rescues Carol, who had recklessly gone out of the prison to clean the pump on her own, from walkers, Rick tells Carol that he has noticed how far she is willing to go to protect the group of survivors.
+Carol has recklessly gone outside the prison fence alone to clear the water pump intake, and Rick saves her from walkers.
+Rick tells Carol that he has noticed how far she is willing to go to protect the group of survivors.
 He then asks her if she killed Karen and David.
 After a brief pause, she responds with a simple "yes," and then walks away silently.